Residential Roof Repair in Colorado

 When we discuss roof repair, we are referring to a portion of your roof that has damage and not the entire roof.
 If your entire roof has damage, this is considered a roof replacement.

-Asphalt shingle roof repair
+Asphalt roof repair in Colorado

 Repairs to asphalt shingles are the most common simply because they are the most common roofing material.
 More homes have asphalt shingle roofs than other other roofing material.

 That said, common repairs to an asphalt shingle roof are from granule loss, such as from tree branches rubbing on them, re-sealing shingles if they've become loose, broken or missing shingles, and patching holes, for example from fallen tree branches.

 Repairing an asphalt shingle roof can be relatively easy, depending upon the damage.
 Our residential roofing inspector often carries with him scraps of asphalt shingles for patching holes, sealant to re-seal a shingle, and other materials and tools to quickly make small roof repairs on the spot.

 Today, there are more metal roofing options than your typical sheet metal roof.
 Today, there are also metal shingles.
 These shingles resemble asphalt shingles, tile, or wood shake.

 Because a metal roof is more durable than, for example, asphalt shingles, they don't fail that often.
 When they do, however, it is either because they weren't installed correctly, a fastener (screw) has become loose, a seam is no longer sealed, or the metal has been punctured, for example, from a fallen tree.
 It is also possible, if the wind storm is strong enough, to tear metal shingles or sheets in half or completely remove them from a building.
 Those are your common metal roofing problems.